-Balloon Fiesta Park is located north of Alameda Boulevard, one mile west of I-25.
+Balloon Fiesta takes place at Balloon Fiesta Park, which is located north of Alameda Boulevard, one mile west of I-25.

 A session is all the activities that go on during a certain time frame.
 Balloon Fiesta has morning sessions and evening sessions.
 An example would be when you visit the park to see the Dawn Patrol and Mass Ascension, you would be coming to a morning session.

-We have general parking lots on the north and south ends of the park for $10 every time you park.
+We have general parking lots on the north and south ends of the park, it is $15 for each session you are at the park.
 Each parking lot is color-coded and the gates are numbered, so please remember the color and number of the gate through which you entered the field.

 No. You will need to contact your individual hotel to see if they are offering a shuttle to Balloon Fiesta Park.

-Yes, but they are subject to inspection upon entering the Park.
+Yes, but they will be searched upon entering the Park.

-Yes, but you cannot bring glass or alcohol and your bags or coolers are subject to search.
+Yes, but you cannot bring glass or alcohol and your bags or coolers be searched.